China Says It Contained COVID-19. Now It Fights To Control The Story

 Families demanding justice from the state have also been subject to sustained pressure from China's security apparatus.

 "It is all part of social stability management," said a lawyer who has been providing legal aid to Wuhan residents.
 He requested anonymity because of the sensitivity of the topic.
-"They made a mistake and they will not allow people to take them to court."
+"They made a mistake, and they will not allow people to take them to court."

 He is part of a group of about 20 lawyers who helped Wuhan residents seeking to sue the city and provincial government for allegedly mishandling the outbreak.
 They say that local officials failed to notify the public early enough about the virus' contagiousness and the extent of the outbreak in Wuhan.